top of page

 Manual maneuvering required to defecate for at least 25% of defecation attempts.

-What other symptoms could be associated with constipation?
+Additional symptoms that can be associated with constipation:

 Bloating